swcarpentry/training-course/_submissions/round-12/2/2015-03-12-jeremy-gray.md

 3. This tests the students understanding of how R searches for variables - if they dont understand it goes up in environments, they will choose this

-4. This is the correct answer
+4. This is the correct answer.